automl/amltk/CONTRIBUTING.md

 extensible for the future without needing to break API.

 #### What Type is it?
 Generics
-The library relies extensively **composition** with limited places of _inheritance_ driven design.
+The library relies extensively on **composition** with limited places of _inheritance_ driven design.
 By asking a user to _inherit_ from a class as a means of implementing their desired behaviours, you complicate both your own `class` design, but also the job of a user.